bebsworthy/vertx-kotlin-service-starter/README.md

 - Bus service verticles
 - Auto-generated proxy for bus services using kotlin interface !!MAKE SURE YOU USE JDK8 NOT JDK9!!
 - Sample testing with JUnit5 & Vertx
+- Scaling ( See test in ScalingVertxTest.kt )

 ## Todo